 A few years back, a sudden rush of restaurants opened up at the southern end, all housed in the traditional stilt houses built out over the water.
 Of these, only Noochy Seafood, always the best of them anyway, has stayed the course.
 See the Sun still does have signs out but has actually moved over to Far East Resort in Ao Ngamkho.

 At the other end of the village, Chonthicha, the original seafood restaurant in Ao Yai, serves up fresh fish from nets underfoot to its customers seated at hefty wooden tables in their charming sala.

 In the north east of the island at Ao Salad, Captain Nhong Seafood makes a great choice for lunch, with some very well judged dishes, nicely presented and wonderful views over the bay from its vantage point above the village.
-There are also a couple of other small local spots down on the pier, with Jack Seafood more than passable.
-The highly rated Benz Seafood, run by a former chef at Benz (see below) has moved here too from her former spot in the back of Ao Tapao.
+There are also a couple of other small local Koh restaurants down on the pier, with Jack Seafood and Red Seafood more than passable.

-Klong Mad too now has a small seafood restaurant next door to Rabieng Talay Homestay on the other side of the sea inlet.
+Klong Mad too now has a small seafood restaurant, King, next door to Rabieng Talay Homestay on the other side of the sea inlet.